Lawyer for Child Visitation Rights in Dallas, Frisco & Plano, Texas

-CHILD VISITATION RIGHTS
+CHILD VISITATION LAWS & YOUR RIGHTS IN TEXAS

 The family law court presumes that it is in the best interest of the children to have the love and support of both parents.
 The court also presumes it is in the best interest of the children if all children in the family have the same visitation schedule.
 Working with these presumptions, when parents cannot agree upon a parenting plan, the court will establish a visitation schedule.

 The court encourages parents to work together to establish their own parenting plan.
 If the parties are unable to do that, the Court will make the decision for them.
 No matter what kind of visitation schedule the parents agree to or the Court orders, it can always be flexible.
 The visitation schedule set out in the Order will almost always be preceded by a statement that the parents will be able to spend any time with the child that they agree to and in the absence of agreement, they will have to follow the visitation schedule written into the Order.